Pontiac Grand Am: 1979

 Very few changes were made for 1979 other than the normal trim revisions and the demotion of the standard powertrain to a Buick 231 cuin V6 and floor-mounted three-speed manual transmission as standard equipment.
 The 301 V8, rated at 135 hp with a two-barrel carburetor or 150 hp with four-barrel, and Turbo Hydra-matic transmission were now optional.
 In terms of appearance, the only difference was that the park/signal and marker lenses were changed to amber ones.

 New for 1979 was a four-speed manual available with the 150-horsepower 301 four-barrel in 49 states.
 In California, only an automatic transmission was available and engine offerings included the standard Buick 231 cuin V6 engine with two-barrel carburetor and 115 hp or optional Chevrolet 305 V8 rated at 160 hp with four-barrel carb.

 The wood-grained instrument panel was replaced by brushed aluminum trim, while the gauge faces changed from silver with black letters and numbers to black with white letters and numbers.
 The same seating choices in either cloth or Morrokide trims were offered including the standard notchback bench seat, or optional 60/40 bench or Strato bucket seats with console.
 An AM/FM CB radio combo was available and a heated rear window was optional.

 In 1979, the Grand Am was featured in the NASCAR Grand National circuit.

 1980

-The year 1980 was the finale for the second-generation Grand Am.
-The four-door sedan was dropped, leaving only the two-door coupe, which received only minor appearance changes.
+1980 was the final year for the second-generation Grand Am.
+The four-door sedan was dropped, leaving only the two-door coupe, which received minor appearance changes including the grille.
 Strato bucket seats in cloth or Morrokide upholstery were standard equipment along with a center console with floor shifter for the Turbo Hydra-matic transmission.

 The V6 engine, two-barrel V8s and manual transmissions were dropped leaving the four-barrel Pontiac 301 V8 with 170 hp the only engine offered in 49 states or, in California, the 160 hp Chevrolet 305 V8.
 Slow sales of the Grand Am led to its discontinuation after the 1980 model year.

 In the first year of the NASCAR Busch Series (1982) the championship was won by Jack Ingram in a 1980 Grand Am.